large image

 Cons

-Our pick for the best Google phone is the Pixel 7 Pro – the current flagship of the series and a perfect combination of features and affordability.
-This is very much of a rival to devices like the Galaxy S22 Plus, but it’s slightly more affordable while offering a slicker software experience and one of the best cameras around.
+Our pick for the best Google phone is the top-end Pixel 8 Pro.
+This is very much of a rival to devices like the Galaxy S23 Plus, offering a slicker software experience and one of the best cameras around, though its increased price tag means it’s not quite as budget-friendly as its predecessor.

 All the phones featured here boast smooth, clean and frequently updated software.
-As Google makes both the phone and the underlying Android software, Pixel phones get updates as soon as Android releases them so you’ll be first in line for Android 14 when it arrives in 2023.
-This is a rare treat on Android, which in our experience is extremely slow to get updated when new versions come out.
+As Google makes both the phone and the underlying Android software, Pixel phones get updates as soon as Android releases them, so you’ll get Android 14 out of the box.
+That’s cool enough, but Google’s commitment to 7 years of OS upgrades with the Pixel 8 range – the best of any Android manufacturer – will see it through to the release of Android 21, with all new features included.

-It’s also the only version with a triple camera array.
-Both the Pixel 7 and 7 Pro have excellent main and ultra wide cameras, but with the Pro, you’re also getting a 48MP telephoto zoom.
-It’s not the very best telephoto zoom we’ve used even if it’s the best on the list.
+It’s also the only version of the Pixel 8 with a triple camera array.
+Both the Pixel 8 and 8 Pro have excellent main and ultrawide cameras, but with the Pro, you’re also getting a 48MP telephoto zoom.
+It’s not the very best telephoto zoom we’ve used, but it’s the best on the list, including the high-end Pixel Fold.

 Reviewer: Max Parker